What Is A Ceiling Joist? [Update 2025]

 We know that ceiling joists are responsible for transferring loads from roof to vertical members like wall framing.
 Without ceiling joists, your home’s walls could crumble from the pressure of the roof.
 Beyond this very important task, they also have a few other functions.

 Ceiling joists help to hold the walls of a room together.
-Essentially they prevent the walls of the room from bowing outwards due to roof load pressure.
+Without ceilings joists your walls may bow outwards because of roof load pressure.

 Remember, if your attic is to be used as a living or storage space, let your structural engineer know.
+This is really important information for them.
 The joists will need to be beefed up to accommodate the additional live and dead loads.

 Can I cut a ceiling joist?